 In addition to the funding we receive from the Scottish Government and Creative Scotland, we need the constant support of trusts and foundations, corporate sponsors and individual donors.

 Browns Books, sponsor of the Scottish Book Trust Learning Professional Award, supplies books, eBooks and DVDs for schools, colleges and businesses.
-More information on Browns Books is available at brownsbfs.co.uk(this will open in a new window).
+More information on Browns Books is available at brownsbfs.co.uk.